Artur Talvik

 Artur Talvik (born 13 June 1964) is an Estonian politician, film director, film producer, actor, and screenwriter.
 He was a member of the Riigikogu and a former member of the Estonian Free Party.
 He now leads the Richness of Life party.

 Biography

 Talvik is the son of Alice Talvik and Mati Talvik, a television director and television journalist, respectively.
 He graduated from the Estonian Academy of Music and Theatre in 1988 and starting in 1992, was an actor at Nukuteater.
 He later became a prolific filmmaker, directing and producing movies all throughout the 1990s and 2000s, most notably Vene metalli ja US $ suudlus, Ööliblika jõulud, Waterbomb for the Fat Tomcat (Estonian: Veepomm paksule kõutsile), December Heat, and Baruto – tõlkes kaduma läinud.
 In 2010, he participated in the TV3 series Laulud tähtedega with Lenna Kuurmaa.
+In 2023, he appeared as the character Rainar in the Trrin Ruumet directed rama film Tume paradiis.
 He was married to actress Epp Eespäev, with whom he has two children, a son and daughter.
 The couple later divorced.
 He is married to Anneli Kalle-Talvik, a physician with who he has a daughter.
 He is also a stepfather.